 This company provides scholarly-focused educational opportunities for aspiring and professional interpreters working in the legal, medical and community contexts.
 Instruction is aimed at helping participants to assemble a theoretical and methodological toolbox and in the development of strategies for use in any interpreting scenario.
 Workshops are a balanced combination of theoretical principles and skills practice accompanied by constructive instructor and peer criticism.
 The goals of the curriculum are linguistic competence, well-developed interpreting skills and an awareness of the humanistic and ethical considerations present in everyday work.
 Its workshops are grouped into series called enrichment, boot camp, legal, ethics and responsibilities, and community interpreting.
 They cover the spectrum of knowledge necessary for becoming a successful interpreter.
 From a six-day fundamentals course introducing the concepts of interpretation to skill-building seminars in the simultaneous, consecutive and sight modes of interpretation, note-taking, and ethical practices.
 Many of its workshops are language neutral.
 All the seminars are approved for CEU credits by the Interpreter Certification Program.
 For a complete description of workshops and a schedule of upcoming seminars, cost and other details, follow the link below.
-Registration is open for all 2016 workshops.
 Follow the link below for current listings.

 National Center for Interpretation